 Chocolate chip cookies are one of my favourite thinks to bake.
 They are so easy to make, and result in very minimal amounts of washing up to do afterwards – which is fantastic if you don’t even have a dishwasher.
 They are better than other types of biscuits, because you don’t need to mess around with rolling pins and cookie cutters.
 Just roll the dough into little balls, and bake away.

 These cookies have it all.
-The chewiness comes from the extra egg yolk that I added in to the recipe, as well as the brown and golden sugar combination.
-I used golden caster sugar instead of white as it has a slight caramel flavour that I thought might add a little something.
-But if you’ve only got white caster to hand, then I doubt it would massively change the taste.
-But make sure you use dark brown sugar as well, otherwise the chew-factor will be massively reduced.
+The chewiness comes from the brown and white sugar combination.
+Please make sure you use dark brown sugar as well as white, otherwise the chew-factor will be massively reduced.
 And who wants that?

 They won’t look ready after 10 minutes.
 They will feel undercooked and incredibly soft.
 The edges will feel a little hard, but you will be 100% sure that there is no way they are done.
 But they are.
 If you remove the baking tray from the oven, and leave the cookies to cool for ten minutes on the tray, they will harden up.
 It’s baking magic.